vtsr60/backend-php-test/README.md

 2. Add Unit test to the ResponseService

 #### TASK 2: As a user I can mark a todo as completed.
-1. Add completed and completed_on to the todo entity.
+1. Add completed and completed_on to the todo entity
-2. Add ```task2_migration.sql``` migration file for this task.
+2. Add ```task2_migration.sql``` migration file for this task
-2. Add function to mark todo as completed
+3. Add function to mark todo as completed

+#### TASK 5: As a user I can see my list of todos paginated.
+1. Add Pagination to the EntityService
+2. Add Pagination options to the todo list controller